How to Create a Budget in 7 Simple Steps

 Before you can tell your money what to do, you need to find out what the money has been doing.
 To start off, print off the last three months of all bank statements.
 Anywhere money comes into your accounts and then leaves your account needs to be printed off.
 This includes checking account statements and all credit card statements.

-Step 2: Create categories
+Step 2: Create spending and saving categories.

 Next, go through all of your expenses from your statements and look for common themes of spending.